TheDreamer/beastie-work/patches/README.md

 	PR: ports/187337

+	Discovered that I couldn't get into my email when checking to see what number had been assigned.
+Roundcube logs have "DB Error: Failed to connect to memcached."
+Also noticed that memcached is consuming 100% of CPU.

+	I backed out parts of the "Enforce libevent2" patch, to get things working again.

 databases/pecl-mysqlnd_qc

 	Keep seeing the advise to use memcache instead of query cache in mysql, but it stumped me on how would I do this